MySQL Unconference #008 was held

 Click here for the document

-An MDL is a lock acquired to manage concurrent access to database objects and ensure consistency, such as when changing a table structure.
+MDL is a lock acquired to manage concurrent access to database objects and ensure consistency when changing table structure, etc.

-This was being investigated because a better understanding of MDL could lead to safer DDL execution.
+This was being investigated because a better understanding of MDL would allow for safer DDL execution.

-The MDL can be viewed via the performance_schema.metadata_locks table, but this only shows locks that are being acquired or are being waited on.
+MDL can be checked via the performance_schema.metadata_locks table, but this only shows locks that are being acquired or waited for.

 Next event schedule and call for speakers